vkbo/novelWriter/docs/source/usage_interface.rst

 the highlighted text and move to the next result.

 There are a number of settings for the search tool available as toggle switches above the search box.
-They allows you to search for, in order: matched case only, whole word results only, search using regular expressions, loop search when reaching the end of the document, and move to the next document when reaching the end.
+They allow you to search for, in order: matched case only, whole word results only, search using regular expressions, loop search when reaching the end of the document, and move to the next document when reaching the end.
 There is also a switch that will try to match the case of the word when the replacement is made.
 That is, it will try to keep the word upper, lower, or capitalised to